A Resilience-Based Siting Toolkit for Solar+Storage

-An innovative project, led by the Tampa Bay Regional Planning Council, has been selected by the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) to participate in a collaborative research effort to develop novel applications of solar energy.
+The Tampa Bay Regional Planning Council was one of eight teams from around the country selected by the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) to participate in a collaborative research effort to develop novel applications of solar energy.
 NREL is leading the Solar Energy Innovation Network with funding from the U.S. Department of Energy’s Solar Energy Technologies Office.
+Common themes among the teams included solar plus storage, community solar, resilience benefits of solar, and the value of solar in distributed systems.
 NREL pursues fundamental research and development of renewable energy and energy efficiency technologies to transform the way we use energy.

 “We selected teams that are experimenting with promising ideas to assess the use of solar power, such as for resilience in commercial-scale applications,” said Eric Lockhart, who leads the Innovation Network at NREL.
 “The work of these teams will provide a blueprint and useful resources for other communities.”